 Student Name: Date:

-Faculty Name: Time of Appo intment:
+Faculty Name: Time of Appointment:

-Mode of Contact: □ Student Initiated □ Faculty Initiated □ Other:
+Mode of Contact: ☐ Student Initiated ☐ Faculty Initiated ☐ Other:

 BACKGROUND:

 □Academic Issue

-□Behavioral Issue)
+☐Behavioral Issue

-□Academic & Beh avioral Issue
+□Academic & Behavioral Issue

-Description of the con cern/incident:
+Description of the concern/incident:

-ANALYSIS (check all th at apply; may be both a academic and behavio ral):
+ANALYSIS (check all that apply; may be both academic and behavioral):

 Academic Issue:

-\Box Student does not understand the material
+☐Student does not understand the material

-\Box Student needs to develop better study/test taking strategies
+☐Student needs to develop better study/test taking strategies

-\Box Student has difficulty expressing understanding in written/oral form
+$\square$ Student has difficulty expressing understanding in written/oral form

-□Student is under personal duress
+☐Student is under personal duress

-Other (explain):
+□Other (explain):

 Behavioral Issue:

-Student is unsafe with patients in clinical setting
+$\square$ Student is unsafe with patients in clinical setting

-Student exhibits unprofessional behavior in class/clinical
+☐Student exhibits unprofessional behavior in class/clinical

-Other (explain):
+□ Other (explain):

 ACTION PLAN:

-Student is counseled by faculty to improve likelihood of academic/behavioral success.
+$\Box$ Student is counseled by faculty to improve likelihood of academic/behavioral success.

-Student is referred to: for academic remediation.
+☐ Student is referred to: for academic remediation.

-Student is referred to: for behavioral remediation.
+$\square$ Student is referred to: for behavioral remediation.

-\Box Student is placed on specific improvement plan (see attached).
+$\square$ Student is placed on specific improvement plan (see attached).

-\Box Other referral (specify):
+□Other referral (specify):

 GOALS (be specific):

 Comments:

+Comments.

 Student received specific plan or list of goals:

-\Box In person.
+☐ In person.

-\Box By email.
+$\square$ By email.

-\Box By registered mail.
+☐ By registered mail.

 EVALUATION:

-Student progress will be re-evaluated on or before <date>
+Student progress will be re-evaluated on or before <date></date>

 The student will be informed of progress and next steps within 48 hours of the re-evaluation.

 Student Signature: Date:

-(Student signature means student was present and received a signed copy of this form- it does not indicate agreement with the assessment.)
+(Student signature means student was present and recei indicate agreement with the assessment.) ived a signed copy of this form- it does not

-Faculty Signature:
+Faculty Signature: Date:

 Copies sent to:

-STUDENT ADVISOR (Name)
+⊠STUDENT ADVISOR (Name)

-DEPARTMENT CHAIR
+□ DEPARTMENT CHAIR

 □VICE PRESIDENT OF ACADEMIC AFFAIRS